chinese-soup/conveiro/README.md

+## Warning
+This repository is archived and is no longer maintained.

 # Conveiro

 Conveiro (convolutional + oneiro, Greek for "dream") is an open source library for feature visualization in deep convolutional networks.
 It implements multiple techniques for visualization, such as laplace, multiscale,  deep dream and CDFS.